Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Experiments

 \textbf{Qwen3-32B:} Table \ref{tab:performance} (bottom) summarizes the throughput comparison of different methods when training Qwen3-32B on a 16$\times$H100 setup. \ours{} outperforms all other methods for sequences $\geq$ 2M.
 Notably, \ours{} always outperforms FPDT across all sequence lengths in terms of throughput.
 In terms of maximum sequence length, our method can support 4M token sequences, 2$\times$ more than Ulysses (2M tokens), while delivering \textbf{8.3\%} better performance than FPDT.

-Additionally, we also report the maximum allocated memory in Appendix Table~\ref{tab:appendix-performance}. \ours{} provides best memory efficiency compared to other methods except FPDT.
+Additionally, we also report the maximum allocated memory in Table~\ref{tab:appendix-performance} of Appendix \ref{app:b}. \ours{} provides the best memory efficiency compared to other methods except FPDT.
 However, FPDT suffers from performance degradation due to frequent CPU transfers.
 Nevertheless, our method should be composable with FPDT due to orthogonal chunking dimensions, allowing benefits from both the methods.

-For the above experiments, our aim was to show the maximum memory efficiency of \ours{} so we chose $U = C$.
-Next, we present an ablation on $U$ discussing the associated tradeoffs between memory and throughput.

-\ignore{These experiments show the practical advantage of \ours{} in improving the maximum sequence length across two different model families, by a simple drop-in replacement of the attention module with \ours{}'s attention implementation.}